iconshot/untrue/README.md

 `counter` is incremented every second.

-"Timer mounted" is logged first followed by "Timer updated" for updates.
+`Timer mounted` is logged first followed by `Timer updated` for updates.